RGLab/ImmuneSignatures2/README.md

 [_pull_esets.Rmd_](/inst/preprocess/pull_esets.Rmd)
 Pulls 53 expressionsets from ImmuneSpace and saves them locally in an RDS object.
+These expressionsets have already been run through the basic ImmuneSpace preprocessing pipeline, and run through some basic normalization steps.
+The code used for the ImmuneSpace preprocessing is available [here](https://github.com/RGLab/LabKeyModules/blob/b21d1eaf1e67a209ec376ab6ee1a06e04c35aa41/HIPCMatrix/pipeline/tasks/runCreateMx.R#L576), where "NA" plaform corresponds to RNA-seq data.

 [_generate_base_eset.Rmd_](/inst/preprocess/generate_base_eset.Rmd)
 Constructs a single expressionSet object with transcriptomic data from over twenty public studies held in Immunespace (www.immunespace.org) and also collects immune response data for the same study participants into one list of dataframes.